 What to Fall For: There is just nothing more soothing and therapeutic than eating a hot bowl of soup on a cold day.
 It forces you to slow down as you sip each spoonful and feel every bite sink warmly into the pit of your stomach.
 This hearty soup recipe from Joy Bauer of Joyful Healthy Eats is no exception.
 Featuring tender chicken breast with carrots, mushrooms, onions, and celery flavored with rosemary and thyme, it's thick, creamy, and delicious with a crunchy slice of bread.

-What to Keep in Mind: When melting the butter in a pan, Joy advises, "let the butter melt and start to bubble, whisking the entire time to ensure it doesn’t burn."
+What to Keep in Mind: When melting the butter in a pan, Bauer advises, "let the butter melt and start to bubble, whisking the entire time to ensure it doesn’t burn."

 Instant Pot Thai Sweet Potatoes With Peanut Drizzle